-Here are the materials in Jones v.
-United States (Fed.
-Cl.):
+Here is the opinion in Jarvis v.
+United States.

 Here is the petition in Bales v.
 United States:

 Whether, against the legal backdrop of Congress’s and this Court’s recognition of the primacy of state law to determine, quantify, and administer water rights, a federal court may deem federal agency regulatory action under the Endangered Species Act to constitute the adjudication and administration of water rights for tribal purposes.